urbit/docs/tutorials/guide-to-breaches.md

 - Create a new pier by booting your ship with your new keyfile.
 - Rejoin your favorite chat channels and subscriptions.

+There are two types of personal breaches: changing private keys, and changing the Ethereum address that holds the Urbit ID.

-Performing a personal breach on your ship increments an integer value called your ship's _life_ by one, which refers to your ship's [Azimuth](@/docs/tutorials/concepts/azimuth.md) _key revision number_.
+Each type of personal breach increments an integer value called your ship's _life_ by one, which refers to your ship's [Azimuth](@/docs/tutorials/concepts/azimuth.md) _key revision number_.
 This value is utilized by
 Ames and Jael to ensure that you are communicating with a ship created using its most recent set of keys.
 Your ship's life is written at the end of the name of its keyfile, e.g.
 `sampel-palnet4.key`.
+Changing the Etherum address that holds the Urbit ID, called _reticketing_, also increments a number called the ship's _rift_ by one.
+Rift refers to your ship's Azimuth _continuity number_.

-You can also check your current life number by running the `+keys` generator in dojo.
+You can check your current life and rift number by running the `+keys` generator in dojo.
+To inspect a ship's life number, type `.^(* %j /=life=/(scot %p <ship>))` into dojo.
+To inspect a ship's rift number, type `.^(* %j /=rift=/(scot %p <ship>))` into dojo.

 ## Network Breaches